BAL vs KHP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 Wicketkeeper

 Mohammad Rizwan: Rizwan is a must-pick from the wicketkeeper section.
-He is excellent with the bat and can be crucial behind the stumps.
+He's a fantastic batsman who can also be a valuable player behind the stumps.

 Batsmen

-Sahibzada Farhan: Sahibzada has been one of Pakhtunkhwa's most consistent batsmen.
-He has scored 164 runs with an impressive average of 41 and is expected to maintain his form.
+Sahibzada Farhan: Farhan has been a reliable performer.
+He has scored 220 runs so far in the tournament and is expected to add more to his tally.

 Abdul Bangalzai: Bangalzai has been in great touch with the bat.
-He is placed third amongst the top scorers in the National T20 Cup, scoring 180 runs in five games.
+He has 184 runs to his name and can prove to be vital in this game.

 All-rounders